kevinyswong/kevinyswong.github.io/index.md

 have to accept this as a reality, not boil over with veiled resentment.

 William Buckley wrote, "A conservative is someone who stands athwart history, yelling Stop."
-What nonsense!
+What nonsense.
 How shortsighted is his view of history that for him, history extends no further than the past several hundred years since the Great Divergence that marked the West's emergence as the world's wealthiest and most advanced civilization, and he happened to have lived in the period when